catseye/Robin/doc/Tutorial.md

 You might conclude from this that `fun` is not a built-in — and you'd be right!
 Unlike basically every other Lisp-like language, in Robin, `fun` is a derived form.
 It's implemented as a macro.

+(Actually this isn't the way the reference interpreter behaves right now.)

 Macros
 ------